 Several scientific studies over the last 20 years have proven that hearing implants such as cochlear implants and bone conduction devices are cost-efficient and improve quality of life when implanted.

-Implants do not only improve hearing and quality of life if you have a hearing loss.
+Hearing implants do not only improve hearing and quality of life if you have a hearing loss.
 They are also a sound investment for society.
 Many scientific studies in recent years have found that implants are cost-efficient in many ways.
 This includes both unilateral and bilateral implantations.

 The implantation and the rehabilitation that follows cost money.
 However, the investment in implants is worthwhile as the person with the implants will be able to hear and will participate in and contribute to society to a greater extent than if the implantation had not taken place.
 Also, social costs including pensions and social security may often be reduced as a result of an implantation, meaning net savings for society.